Other online diaries:

 Far too verbose - 21:58

 Last year my Geoquest report was around 4,000 words.
 This year I somehow kept writing until I had almost 10,000 words.
 What the heck did I blather on about for so long?
 The other day someone rather amusingly suggested they never bothered reading reports a common friend wrote as they went into too much detail.
 I had better reread my report and check I have not suffered from the same problem.
 Anyway once the team and support crew have glanced over the report and assuming I am satisfied I am not boring everyone to tears (I am sure you will all just look at the photos and video and ignore the words anyway...)
 I can finally upload it soon.

 Tue, 10 Jul 2007

 The above image obviously fits here, if the facts are to be believed.
 One Holstein cow can weigh between 1100 and 1500 lbs generally.
 Taking the lower limit in case we have small cows, 1100 lbs is around 498 KG.
 So to have a Ton of cows we need two of them.
 These are also the traditionally imagined milk producing cows, thus milk and ton are both in there.
 All we really needed was a car.

 This also opens us up to the idea of needing proof of having Two Cows, of course many other thought exercises are available here.
-For example these cows are obviously clones, cows are one fantastic example of data storage, their map out a lot of information about Cowness in general, so we have some massive raid array (two cows) of redundant cow information.
+For example these cows are obviously clones, cows are one fantastic example of data storage, they map out a lot of information about Cowness in general, so we have some massive raid array (two cows) of redundant cow information.
 As Tanenbaum almost said, "Never underestimate the bandwidth of a station wagon with two cows hurtling down the highway".